Wisconsin Point

 This study will gather scientific data and community input to inform recommendations for increasing the resiliency of Wisconsin Point to these changes.
 Data to be collected includes water depth measurements, sediment grain size data, aerial imagery, vegetation surveys, and compilation of historical data, along with modeling of wave and energy conditions at Wisconsin Point.

-In addition, we are also collecting input from the public to learn more about how visitors enjoy Wisconsin Point and what should be done to make the area more resilient.
+In addition, we have collected input from the public through a Visitor Use Study to learn more about how visitors enjoy Wisconsin Point and what should be done to make the area more resilient.
 Data will be compiled and reviewed.
 Following data collection, numerical modeling will support evaluation of a range of approaches to protect Wisconsin Point from impacts of climate change like changes in water level and storm surge.
 Findings from the study will inform management plans and future actions, pending funding availability.

 What is the project status?

 This study started in 2025.
-Data collection will continue through the end of 2025.
-Modeling and evaluation will begin in early 2026, supported by project partners.
-Depending on the results from the study, concept or engineering designs may be developed following the study.
+Data collection continued through 2025.
+Modeling and evaluation has begun in early 2026, supported by project partners.
+Depending on the results of the study, concept or engineering designs may be developed following the study.
 Results will be incorporated in future updates to the Wisconsin Point Management Plan.

 Who is leading the project?